 [Heading inserted by No. 42 of 2002 s.
 15.]

 36G.
-Minister to determine levy
+Minister to determine levy each year; method to be used

 (1) Before the relevant day each year, the Minister, by notice published in the Gazette, is to determine the emergency services levy that is payable for the next levy year on all land that is located in an ESL category area.